ExiledNarwal28/rocknprog/web/en/_posts/2021-01-08-stories-to-use-cases.md

  - Description : “A non-user creates a user to access the users' functionalities of the application"
  - Actors : We had Bob and Alice, but, here, we want those as roles.
 Here, it's "Elevator users".
- - Pré-condition : The user's email must not already be in use
+ - Pre-condition : The user's email must not already be in use
  - Post-condition : We want to send en email

 Good.
 What are the actions?